Skip to main content

 The global supply chain is one of the greatest human endeavours, functioning millions of times every day.
 Moving a small electrical appliance, for example, from manufacturing in Asia to doorstep delivery in Amsterdam, Buenos Aires, Cairo, or Delaware is a feat of many steps, with many handlers and many modes of transport.

 The global supply chain is also one of the most interesting stories of evolution, with constant rewiring in the interest of customer demand, speed, efficiency, transparency, and margin.
-There have been seismic events, such as the invention of containerization, which have revolutionized the industry, and there are daily microevolutions underway in the maritime, cargo, and logistics supply chain sub-sectors that include automation, robotics, and digitalization.
+There have been seismic events, such as the invention of containerisation, which have revolutionised the industry, and there are daily microevolutions underway in the maritime, cargo, and logistics supply chain sub-sectors that include automation, robotics, and digitalisation.

 Cyberattacks lead to unfulfilled customers